surifirstpin/biplus_documentation/docs/DataRun.md

    |not equal|Data not equal to specific value|
    |in|Data selection based on combination of filter values applied|
    |not in|Data selection on excluding specific list of values|
-   |begins with|finds any value that starts with mensioned
+   |begins with|finds any value that starts with mensioned sub

 should not be empty
 is empty